Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in the Schwarzschild metric ~: Acknowledgements

-PT would like to acknowledge the kind hospitality provided by HRI, Allahabad, India.
+PT would like to acknowledge the kind hospitality provided by HRI, Allahabad, India, for several visits.
 The work of TKD has been partially supported by a research grant provided by S. N. Bose National Centre for Basic Sciences, Kolkata, India, under a guest scientist (long term sabbatical visiting professor) research programme.
-The authors gratefully acknowledge insightful discussions with Archan S Majumdar.
+The authors acknowledge insightful discussions with Archan S Majumdar and would like to sincerely thank the anonymous referee for suggesting a number of useful improvements.
+Authors also acknowledge the help of Reema Chowdhury in correcting certain typos in the manuscript.